 Compression and Stuff Sacks

 For this review, we define a compression sacks as a sack that uses buckles and straps, or some other mechanical advantage, to compress a sleeping bag into a compact size.
 Stuff sacks, in contrast, depend on the strength of your own hands to stuff a sleeping bag into a simple sack with a drawstring closure.
 Stuff sacks are also of a fixed, non-adjustable, volume.
 Both types of sacks can be used to store the sleeping bag in your pack, but a compression sack is much better at compressing a bag into a compact size.

 If your bag doesn't include a compression sack and space is at a premium in your pack, get yourself an appropriately sized compression sack.
 For advice on that choice, see our excellent article on selecting the best compression sack.

 Tips and Tricks

-- Wrap the bottom of your bag in your hardshell or rainshell to prevent it from getting wet from condensation absorbed from the tent wall.
+- To prevent the footbox of your bag from absorbing condensation on the tent wall wrap the bottom of your bag in your hardshell jacket.
 How: close the jacket's front zipper, tuck the hood and arms inside, and slide the jacket over the foot of the bag.
-This prevents condensation (on the inner wall of the tent) from getting your bag wet.
-It's more important with down bags than synthetic, but don't do it if your jacket is wet.
-Keep the jacket's arms out and open the pit zips slightly if you find that the jacket isn't breathing enough.
+This action is more important with down bags than synthetic, only don't try it if your jacket is wet.
+Keep the jacket's arms out and open the pit zips if you find that the jacket isn't breathing enough.

 - Keep your bag dry.
 Line your stuff sack with an extra thick trash bag, compress the sleeping bag, twist the garbage bag and tuck it into the stuff sack, and compress further.
-For multi-day trips we also recommend lining your backpack with an extra thick trash bag and packing everything inside that.
-This will keep the contents of your pack dry even during large river crossings where the bottom of your backpack gets submerged.
+For multi-day trips, we also recommend lining your backpack with an extra thick trash bag and packing everything inside that.
+This system will keep the contents of your pack dry even if it gets fully submerged.